carbon-language/carbon-lang/docs/design/README.md

 verifying that the semantics stay the same.
 Once all constraints have been added, removing the word `template` to switch to a checked parameter is safe.

-The [value phase](#value-phases) of a checked parameter is a symbolic value whereas the value phase of a template parameter is constant.
+The [expression phase](#expression-phases) of a checked parameter is a symbolic constant whereas the expression phase of a template parameter is template constant.

 Although checked generics are generally preferred, templates enable translation of code between C++ and Carbon, and address some cases where the type checking